mre/endler.dev/content/2024/no-matter-what/index.md

 Only now am I discovering this for myself.
 In 2019, I mentioned to my friend Abu that I felt bad for not doing any sports.
 It's not that I didn't try, it's just that nothing lasted for long.
 He suggested going for a run together on Tuesdays -- no matter what.
 I thought that was ridiculous.
 I told him that it couldn't possibly work.
 Why Tuesdays of all days!?
 It felt so random.
 In my mind, I started negotiating.
 But there's no point in negotiating with irrationality.
 Fast forward 5 years, and I still run every Tuesday.

 I actually suck at running.
 My pace isn't fast.
 The distance isn't far, but it's a solid effort.
 Time was made.
 It worked out.
 Again, it had positive rippling effects: I ran on Crete in Greece and Sardinia in Italy.
 Different people joined me on my runs.
 If Tuesday finds me elsewhere, my running shoes come along.
 Now, did I always manage to run on a Tuesday?
 No. It's not easy!
-But I _always_ gave it a solid attempt and I can remember each times I didn't run.
+But I _always_ gave it a solid attempt and I can remember each time I didn't run.
 Since Abu and I run together a lot, we would talk about our week.
 If we didn't make up that rule, we would never have started to know each other on such a deep level.

 Some people won't understand when you tell them that you have to do a thing "no matter what."
 Instead of telling them I have to go for a run, I say I'm busy that evening.
 Nobody ever asks any questions.

 ## Isn't this just a habit?